Use case

 - 4If the target app blocks insertion, Sayframe keeps the transcript recoverable and copies it for manual paste.

-- 5Use optional AI cleanup only when you want the draft rewritten, summarized, or turned into action items.
+- 5Use optional AI cleanup only when you want the draft rewritten or tightened before you send it.

 Why not just use built-in dictation?

-Apple Dictation is useful, but Sayframe is built around a dedicated Mac writing workflow: local-first transcription, a recoverable transcript Library, paste reliability controls, file and meeting transcription, and optional cleanup for turning speech into a polished draft.
+Apple Dictation is useful, but Sayframe is built around a dedicated Mac writing workflow: local-first transcription, a recoverable transcript Library, paste reliability controls, meeting transcription and summaries, and optional cleanup for turning speech into a polished draft.